Raihan9797/compounding-dashboard/README.md

 2. He is very disciplined.
 From 26 to 65, he puts $2000 yearly into his savings (ie contribution of $80,000 invested)

 #### Assuming both are able to generate returns of 10% per year on their portfolios, whose portfolio will be larger at age 65?
 ***John's is admittedly bigger, but the difference is quite negligible at age 65.*** Mary's portfolio would be $945k while John's would be $974k.
 This is despite Mary only putting in only $14,000 over seven years vs John's $80,000 contribution over 40 years!
 That's the magic of compounding :).
-Try the dashboard out and see for yourself.
+Try the dashboard out and see for yourself!